bm54cloud/golang-learning/notes.md

         github.com/fatih/color v1.13.0
     )
     ```
-- In this case, the module is identified as **gitlab.prod.dcs1.dso.mil/idcs/pipelines/dco-ci.git**
+- In this case, the module is identified as **gitlab.pipelines.git**

 ## Variables
 - Golang variables are mutable (can change) after they are declared